 The fall in the percentage of biogas reused is essentially due to technical failures in sensitive biogas production equipment.
 Recycling biogas instead of fossil fuels remains a priority, and we are doing everything we can to re-establish biogas recycling.

-Limiting pollution

-Presentation of Impacts, Risks and Opportunities (IROs) Defining the issue
+Limiting pollution Presentation of Impacts, Risks and Opportunities (IROs)

+Defining the issue

 The "Pollution" issue refers to our contribution to limiting emissions of pollutants and substances of concern into water, air and soil in our operations and in our upstream and downstream value chain.
 In the context of certain specific production processes, we may be required to use chemical substances and emit pollutants.
 We are then subject to risks of chronic pollution and accidental spills that we must control.
 We are implementing a risk control system (storage and use) of chemical substances.

-Issue Type of IRO (negative or positive Impact, Risk, Opportunity) Description of the IRO Substances of concern Risks Risk of supply disruption due to restrictions on the use of substances of concern.
-Damage to the Group's reputation due to the presence of substances of concern or very high concern.
-Negative impacts Degradation of natural resources and biodiversity/ecosystems as well as human health near to production sites as a result of water and soil contamination with substances of high/very high concern.
-Opportunities Development of activities producing alternatives to products that cause soil pollution (biocontrol, biostimulation, bio-nutrition).
-Positive impacts Helping to protect nature and the health of communities in sensitive/protected areas.
-Pollution of the air, soil and water Risks Discontinued production following formal notice.
-Loss of competitiveness following major investments to bring production sites into line with anti-pollution standards and additional operating costs for non-compliance with regulations or for environmental clean-up.
-Damage to the Group's reputation in the event of incidents or intentional chronic pollution near production sites.
-Negative impacts Pollution and destabilization of ecosystems into which Lesaffre discharges wastewater and pollutants, which can lead to ecological discontinuities and have an impact on populations.
-Opportunities Increased combustion and fermentation yields as a result of the reduction in undesirable emissions into the air.
-Positive impacts Helping to protect nature and the health of communities in sensitive/protected areas.
-Recycling and recovery of certain products currently considered polluting.
+- lisruption due to restrictions on the use of substances of - Group's reputation due to the presence of substances of high concern. - natural resources and biodiversity/ecosystems as well near to production sites as a result of water and soil with substances of high/very high concern. - activities producing alternatives to products that cause iocontrol, biostimulation, bio-nutrition). - ect nature and the health of communities in sensitive/ - roduction following formal notice. - tiveness following major investments to bring production ith anti-pollution standards and additional operating costs ance with regulations or for environmental clean-up. - Group's reputation in the event of incidents or intentional on near production sites. - estabilization of ecosystems into which Lesaffre discharges pollutants, which can lead to ecological discontinuities act on populations. - ustion and fermentation yields as a result of the reduction missions into the air. - ect nature and the health of communities in sensitive/ - ecovery of certain products currently considered polluting.